Tranks27/LearnWithNaing/README.md

 ## How to navigate
-Go through the branches for project you like and follow the tutorial
+Go through the branches for a project you like and follow the tutorial